h-i-sutton/h-i-sutton.github.io/_posts/2025-12-29-DPRK-SSN-Update.md

 ![North Korea’s first nuclear submarine](/images/North-Korea-SSN-20251225-1-940.jpg)

 *The fairing added to the lower hull is typical of flank-array sonars.
 It is comparatively large however and, oddly, there is no indication of the forward sonar dome under the bow.*

-The boat will be vastly larger than the boats north Korean submariners are used to.
-The layout does suggest however that the control room is relatively small and/odd oddly shaped, and the space for the navigation bridge and masts is very compact.

 ![North Korea’s first nuclear submarine](/images/North-Korea-SSN-20251225-5-940.jpg)